 @ American University, Washington DC

-Valentina Aquila, Assistant Professor
+Valentina Aquila,

 Undergraduate students

-Environmental Science 2025
+Riddah Shaikh - BS Environmental Science 2025

 Representation of volcanic plumes in the MERRA-2 reanalysis

-Sustainability Management 2022
+Duncan Hill - Master in Sustainability Management 2022

-Carbon dioxide removal using biochar.
+Carbon dioxide removal using biochar

 Stephanie Braddock - MS Environmental Science 2022